By Chip Hannum (updated by Stuart Halliday).

-Triops, sometimes called tadpole, dinosaur or shield shrimp, are a small group of crustaceans that are in the Branchiopoda group that are found in temporary bodies of fresh or brackish water.
-Sometimes they are sold in ‘Sea-Monkey’ like kits in toy shops, they are often billed as “living fossils”.
+Triops, sometimes called tadpole, dinosaur, or shield shrimp, are a small group of crustaceans that are in the Branchiopoda group that are found in temporary bodies of fresh or brackish water.
+Sometimes they are sold in ‘Sea-Monkey’ like kits in toy shops, and they are often billed as ‘living fossils’.

-This name is well earned, this truly ancient group has survived virtually unchanged for roughly three hundred million years.
-The oldest triops fossils date back to the Carboniferous Paleozoic and the world’s oldest known living animal species is the european triops, Triops cancriformis.
+This name is well earned.
+This truly ancient group has survived virtually unchanged for roughly three hundred million years.
+The oldest Triops fossils date back to the Carboniferous Palaeozoic, and the world’s oldest known living animal species is the European triops, Triops cancriformis.

 T. cancriformis fossils date back 200 million years ago to the Upper Triassic age.
 There were triops swimming around in pools of water when the first dinosaurs walked the Earth, and now 65 million years after the last dinosaur took a breath, the Triops are still here!

 The climates have cycled hot and cold and back again many, many times.
 Almost every animal species alive today has evolved since the Triops appeared on the scene.
-Thousands of more species evolved within that time, thrived for a bit, and were driven exinct for one reason or another.
+Thousands of more species that evolved within that time, thrived for a bit, and were driven extinct for one reason or another.

 Triops cancriformis has been seen in the wild up to 11cm (4.5″) in length (not including the tail).
 But it’s more usual to see this species in a tank grow up to 8cm (3″) in length.
 The average Triops longicaudatus will grow up to 6cm (2.5″) in a tank.